pilcrowonpaper/pilcrow/src/posts/random-values-typescript.md

 date: "2024-1-3"
 ---

 `Math.random()` is broken.
-Web APIs, and JavaScript in general, was never intended to be used for serious applications.
+Nobody expected JavaScript to be anything more than just a language to add some tiny interactions to websites.
 So, what's the alternative?

 There's Node's `crypto` API, but there's also the lesser known Web Crypto API.
 It provides basic functionality everything cryptography, including hashing values, encrypting secrets, and generating random values.
 It's a web API so it's available everywhere, including Node.js, browsers, Deno, Bun, and Cloudflare Workers. `Crypto.getRandomValues()` looks like the API we want.